The 10 Best Backup as a Service (BaaS) Providers & Solutions

 Types of Backup as a Service Providers

-There are three main types of BaaS providers: cloud-based, hybrid cloud, and on-premises.
+There are two main types of Backup as a Service providers: cloud-based and hybrid cloud.

 Cloud-based BaaS providers: Advantages and disadvantages